sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

-= Sage Days 105 --Free and Practical Software for Algebraic Combinatorics 2019 =
+= Sage Days 105 -- Free and Practical Software for Algebraic Combinatorics 2019 =

 International Workshop on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics